Citation, DOI & article data

-Poliomyelitis, more commonly known as just polio, is a once common but now rare disease resulting from infection by the poliovirus.
+Poliomyelitis, more commonly known as just polio (and in the older literature, Heine-Medin disease), is a once common but now rare disease resulting from infection by the poliovirus.
 Most infected individuals develop no or non-serious symptoms as a result of the infection, but ~1% will develop life-altering disability (paralysis) due to the destruction of motor neurons.

 Two forms of poliomyelitis can occur after infection with poliovirus 5: